Unlike previous generations, Gen Z isn’t just looking for a paycheck; they want employers that align with their personal values.

 According to LinkedIn’s Future of Recruiting report, more than a quarter of the global workforce will be Gen Z by 2025.

 Companies who invest in understanding this generation now will succeed in an ever-competitive tech recruiting landscape.
-By taking a community recruitment approach, a company gets to the center of what matters most to Gen Z: authentic connection.
+By taking a community recruitment approach, a company gets right to the center of what matters most to Gen Z: authentic connection.
 They don’t want a transactional approach; they want meaningful interactions to understand what your company is truly about.

 While companies like Meta, Apple, Amazon, Netflix, and Google (MAANG) often attract talent with competitive compensation, smaller or lesser-known organizations can stand out by showcasing their workplace culture and mission through community recruitment.
 This approach expands career options for young professionals, helping them discover industries and companies they may not have considered before.